Green bridges for animals in urban areas (Reviving natural path)

 3. Ensuring animal usage

-4. Maintainance and long term monitoring
+4. Maintenance and long-term monitoring

-Green bridges require regular monitoring- Vegetation must be trimmed and replanted, Fencings need repair, camera traps and sensors need maintenance.
+Green bridges require regular monitoring- Vegetation must be trimmed and replanted, fences need repair, camera traps and sensors need maintenance.
 Many cities ignore this ongoing cost of maintenance which leads to degraded functionality over time.

 5. Lack of public awareness